AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 ## Append a single point to a time-series

 Need one specific value in a time-series?
 Just add that value to the command line.

+This example appends the value 12.5, using the default timestamp of "right now".

 ```sh
 $ ./PointZilla.exe -server=myserver Stage.Label@MyLocation 12.5